-Wetlands.be brings you a directory of information about casinos and other types of entertainment venue being built on wetlands – i.e. an area of land that is saturated with water, either permanently or seasonally, thus increasing the challenge of creating building and infrastructure developments.
+Wetlands.be brings you a directory of information about casinos and casino games, and other types of entertainment venue being built on wetlands – i.e. an area of land that is saturated with water, either permanently or seasonally, thus increasing the challenge of creating building and infrastructure developments.

 Why are casinos and other entertainment venues being built on wetlands?